 4. Life per Hit

-2In versions with Aquila Cuirass put enough points to keep the buff after casting Rapid Fire (2 points for 30% Cindercoat, 38 points for 23% one).
+1 When playing with Aquila Cuirass, put enough points to keep it after casting Rapid Fire (2 points for 30% Cindercoat, 38 points for 23% one).

 The build is overall very easy to play.

-Gather a large group of monsters around your Templar.
+Gather a large group of monsters around your Follower.

 Get in the middle of it and shoot Rapid Fire all around you to apply Pain Enhancer DoT to all of the mobs.

 Recast Rapid Fire now that you have high Attack Speed.
 To check whether or not you have the fastest possible breakpoint (4 frames), you can open your inventory and look at your DPS.
 With some experience you will be able to tell just by looking at the string of grenades coming out of your character.